oddbird/css-sandbox/src/rwd/query/explainer.md

 _containment context_
 (nearest ancestor with containment applied) is greater-than `45em`.
-When no containment context is established, the _Initial Containing Block_ can be used to resolve the query.

 Unlike media-queries,
 each element that is targeted by a conditional group rule